primer/octicons/.github/CONTRIBUTING.md

 ## Step 2, Edit:

 In your duplicate file, make proposed changes.
-In the example, we’ll change the logo red.
-It will also simplify things if you give your file a unique name ie _Octicons (Jon’s Changes)_.
+In the example, we’ll make the GitHub logo red.
+It will also simplify things if you give your file a unique name e.g. _Octicons (Jon’s Changes)_.

 [<img src="https://user-images.githubusercontent.com/54012/37803022-14d1a0fe-2dea-11e8-862d-b7ef22c918cf.gif" width="400"/>](https://user-images.githubusercontent.com/54012/37803022-14d1a0fe-2dea-11e8-862d-b7ef22c918cf.gif)